 The ex-CEO of the company, Burnie heads most of the productions that aren't related to Achievement Hunter.
-He pens most of Red vs. Blue and co-directs with Matt, while providing the voice for Leonard Church.
+He penned most of Red vs. Blue (before passing the baton off to Miles) and co-directs with Matt, while providing the voice for Leonard Church.

 Mean Character, Nice Actor; His character in the live action shorts is an asshole.
 In real life, he's a very tolerant person and great guy.